nhost/nhost/README.md

 You can also execute the aforementioned actions using their specific commands:

 1. `nhost init` - to intialize a blank local project in current working directory.
-Or `nhost init --remote` to clone an existing project from Nhost console.
+Or `nhost init --remote --project <remote_project_name>` to clone an existing project from Nhost console.
 2. `nhost dev` - to launch the development environment for your initialized project.

 ## **Blank Local Project**